brandonbloom/metaclj/README.md

 # metaclj

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A little practice & exploration of staging in future service of EClj.

+Not useful to anybody, but me.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Brandon Bloom

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.